sculpin/sculpin.io/source/documentation/configuration.md

 environment.
 This is important to know because configuration can be based on environment.

-In order to generate your site for a production environment (`prod`), you need to specify this in your command line:
+In order to generate your site for a production environment (`prod`), specify the `--env=prod` option in your command line:

     sculpin generate --watch --server --env=prod